Image: Shutterstock

 4. Bargaining

 When you are mourning, you may eventually conclude that you may now have no control over anything.
 You may then start negotiating.
-You may also wish that you had a shot at doing things differently.
+You may feel forlorn and wish that you had a shot at doing things differently.
 The earlier circumstances and incidents keep coming back to your mind.
 This stage involves continually envisioning alternative outcomes and wondering what may have been said or done.

 Just remember that thinking of all the things you could have done differently means you are putting all the burden on your shoulders as if you were the only one in the relationship.